rangle/ngCourse2/handout/directives/ng_if_directive.md

 # NgIf Directive

-The `ngIf` directive conditionally renders components or elements based on whether or not an expression is true or false.
+The `ngIf` directive conditionally adds or removes content from the DOM based on whether or not an expression is true or false.

 Here's our app component, where we bind the `ngIf` directive to an example component.